AhmedHussKhalifa/jpeg_tcm/README.md

 - 2018-10-17: Rounding value has to exist in Quantization process and Fix default HT
 - 2018-10-20: QF Experiment Configuration for dataset finalized and fix BW picture bug
 - 2018-10-25: Added Inception V3 Group Running Python Sheet and MATLAB analysis sheet
 - 2018-11-04: Optimised the JPEG decoder and the encoder to run 4k Pictures in about 20 seconds
+- 2018-11-04: Parallelized the quality factor execution and updated the bash script to account for this parallelism